You can run the CLI without installing it by using npx:

 mkdir -p ~/.local/packagescd ~/.local/packagesnpm install @octomind/octomind@latest# either create an aliasalias octomind="node ~/.local/packages/node_modules/@octomind/octomind/dist/index.js"# or create a symlinksudo ln -s ~/.local/packages/node_modules/@octomind/octomind/dist/index.js /usr/local/bin/octomind

-this will install the package to ~/.local/packages and create symlinks in /usr/local/bin or creates an alias.
+This will install the package to ~/.local/packages and create symlinks in /usr/local/bin or creates an alias.

 After installing the CLI, you need to initialize it by setting up your API key and optionally a test target ID.
 This configuration allows you to avoid passing these parameters for subsequent commands.